actions-on-google/smart-home-dashboard/README.md

 Make sure to follow [this guide](https://developers.google.com/actions/smarthome/report-state) to get a service account key

-You can add a Giphy [API key](https://developers.giphy.com/docs/) to `giphy.service.ts` to get animated images for each device type
+You can add a Giphy [API key](https://developers.giphy.com/docs/) to `giphy.service.ts` to get animated images for each device type.
+Otherwise, a basic icon will show shown.

 ## Setup